 As mentioned earlier, videos that are usually shot with a phone and have high added value are now very popular.
 As many as 92% of marketing experts say that videos are becoming a very important part of their strategies.
 88% also see a high return on investment in video content (compared to 2015, only 33% of marketing experts saw a new return on video content).
 Not only the number of views but also the viewing time is important in assessing the value and success of your videos.

 Video content not only serves as a starting point to learn about a company or product.
 At the same time, it plays a significant role in making a decision for a potential customer.

 As an example of video content marketing, check out our TikTok marketing strategy tips.

 When designing marketing campaigns for the Gen Y and Z generations, you need to be prepared to always be at the forefront of the latest online trends.
 It is crucial to actively monitor social networks and capture the moment when a new online sensation is just “born”.
 Take advantage of it in a flash and understand when to stop.
 The following websites will help you keep track of Internet trends:

 Twitter and Tik Tok also have their own “Trending hashtags” section and Reddit a “Popular page”.

-Impatience and a desire for everything now perfectly paints a picture of Gen Y and Z. Young people no longer want to watch a 10-minute video.
-They want to get content in 60 seconds.
-Everything must be packaged and presented in such a way that value can be obtained immediately, here and now.
-And if the content is tailored to them, it’s a combination that no one will resist.
+High impatience and a strong desire for getting everything NOW perfectly paint a picture of the Gen Y and Z mindset.
+Young people no longer want to watch a 10-minute video.
+They want to get the content in 60 seconds.
+Everything must be packaged and presented in such a way that value can be obtained immediately.
+And if the content is easily accessible, short, and tailored to them – it’s a combination that no one will resist.
 These trends are also supported by statistics.
 According to an IBM study, millennials in small organizations have a particular interest in providing suppliers with a personalized experience.

 Knowledge doesn't stop here - click on any of these articles and continue your reading